armandordorica/Advanced-Python/intro_to_deployment/README.md

 * The structure of a **Docker container** enables to create, save, use and delete a set of common tools.

+### Docker Containers
+* A container script file is used to create a container.
+* This text script file can easily be shared with others and provides a simple method to replicate a particular container.
+* This container script is simply the instructions (algorithm) that is used to create a container; for Docker these container scripts are referred to as dockerfiles.
+* Container script files can be stored in repositories, which provide a simple means to share and replicate containers

 **Container Structure**
 * Computational infrastructure - cloud, on-prem server, local computer.
 * Operating System